Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 # Design doc: UI for signing ParaTime transactions

-This document proposes UI on the Ledger devices for:
+This document proposes UI/UX on the Ledger devices for:
-1. signing deposit/withdrawal ROSE transaction to/from ParaTime
+1. signing deposit/withdrawal ROSE transaction to/from ParaTime,
-2. deploying smart contracts on Cipher
-3. executing smart contract transaction on Cipher
+2. signing the smart contract upload, instantiate and call transaction on Cipher ParaTime.

 ## Signing deposit/withdrawal ROSE to/from ParaTime